uccross/skyhookdm-workflows/rook/guides/k8s.md

 systemctl restart kubelet
 ```

-3. Run the `kubeadm join` command generated in the `join.txt` file in the master node as `sudo` to add the node to the cluster.
+3. Run the `kubeadm join` command generated in the `join.txt` file in the master node as `sudo` to add the worker node to the cluster.

 Following the above steps should setup the cluster to use the specified network for communication.